-This week marked the 31 year anniversary [editor’s note: jesus fucking christ] of Metallica’s equally lauded and vilified self-titled album, more commonly known as ‘The Black Album.’
+This week marked the 31-year anniversary [editor’s note: jesus fucking christ] of Metallica’s equally lauded and vilified self-titled album, more commonly known as ‘The Black Album.’
 It’s of course infamous for catapulting the band into the mainstream while also abandoning their signature thrash sound and speed that had made them underground kingpins.

-Dave Mustaine’s storied history with Metallica is well documented over the years.
+Dave Mustaine’s storied history with Metallica is well-documented over the years.
 But what we found particularly interesting about the unearthed early 90’s interview below was that Mustaine [mostly] abandons his then-trademarked bitterness for Metallica in lieu of some actually thoughtful critique.

 You can watch below, or if you’d prefer to read, we’ve transcribed Mustaine’s comments:

 “Just because they’ve stripped down their sound and they’ve done some slower songs and stuff like that, I think anybody with half a brain would know that we’ve been compared to Metallica many many many times and then rightly so… I mean I was a big formulation in the beginning of that band.
 It’s like saying that they’re going to compare Joe Perry to Aerosmith.

 You know if he wouldn’t have joined back with Aerosmith, The Joe Perry project did one of the most uh accurate songs ever, let the music do the talking.
 Aerosmith did that.